Ohio State football: Don’t rule out Joe Burrow in Buckeyes’ quarterback battle

 The ability, intelligence and experience that made Burrow an asset behind J.T.
 Barrett in the past are all still there.
 He’s more than capable of leading Ohio State’s power-spread offense and potentially taking the program back to the College Football Playoff.
 He can move well enough to operate the run game, he has an arm that can deliver passes to the right spots on time and he’s always been considered someone who can make the right decisions.
 The Buckeyes should be in great shape with either quarterback taking over for Barrett — and if it can keep both, that would be even better for Meyer.

 No. 3.
-Urban Meyer is still referencing how difficult the backup decision was last year.
+Urban Meyer still is referencing how difficult the backup decision was last year.

 The most unfortunate part of this intriguing situation with Burrow was that it was a training-camp injury that forced Ohio State’s hand last season.
 (Add one more apology, I guess, for a broken-hand related pun.)
-The fact that Meyer opened his first press conference of the spring by referring back to the previous competition and how it was “neck and neck” reinforces that he has faith in Burrow and his ability.
-The coaching staff and the Burrow family have been in communication about his options, and while Meyer isn’t discussing those details in public, he’s trying to be transparent about the process to let Burrow make the best decision possible for himself.
-That’s perhaps not ideal for Meyer since he probably would prefer not to make a final depth-chart decision until August, but these are unique circumstances.
+The fact that Meyer opened his first news conference of the spring by referring back to the previous competition and how it was “neck and neck” reinforces that he has faith in Burrow and his ability.
+The coaching staff and the Burrow family have been in communication about his options, and while Meyer isn’t discussing those details in public, he’s trying to be transparent about the process to let Burrow make the best decision possible.
+That’s perhaps not ideal for Meyer because he probably would prefer not to make a final depth-chart decision until August, but these are unique circumstances.

 Read more answers to questions about the Ohio State Buckeyes here.